johndcobb/FPGAPlayground/README.md

 icetime -tmd hx1k project1.asc
 ```
 The recommended approach for learning how to use this documentation is to synthesize very simple circuits using Yosys and Arachne-pnr, run the icestorm tool icebox_explain on the resulting bitstream files, and analyze the results using the HTML export of the database mentioned above. icebox_vlog can be used to convert the bitstream to Verilog.
 The output file of this tool will also outline the signal paths in comments added to the generated Verilog code.

+yosys can also generate visualizations of the entire network with the command show.
+See [here](https://yosyshq.net/yosys/screenshots.html).